How to Stop Automatic Tabs Opening in Google Chrome

 Clear cookies

-Your browser will load the web pages from scratch and they should work just as they are supposed to and won’t spam tabs opening up automatically.
-But no worries if the problem persists, just scroll down to more solutions.
+Your browser will load the web pages from scratch, and they should work just as they are supposed to.
+But no worries, if the random tabs keep opening, just scroll down to more solutions.

-Also, did you know that there’s quite a handy extension making the cookie-clearing procedure automatic?
-We bet you didn’t.
-Here’s one that is fairly popular among Chrome users – Cookie Auto Delete.
-This extension has a bunch of useful features including the deletion of site data from closed tabs, white/greylisting, etc. It also offers a backup of your personal settings and an import/export feature which comes in very handy when you need to export your settings to another PC.
-It surely is a great auto clear cookies extension for Google Chrome which may make a difference, but there’s no 100% guarantee it won’t cause side issues.
-For instance, it may interfere with let’s say an anti-virus, who knows?
-It can only be found out by trying and testing 🙂
+Also, do you know there is a handy extension that makes the cookie-clearing procedure automatic?
+We bet you don’t.
+Here’s one fairly popular among Chrome users – Cookie Auto Delete.
+This extension has many valuable features, including deleting site data from closed tabs, white/greylisting, etc. It also offers a backup of your settings and an import/export feature, which comes in handy when exporting your settings to another PC.
+It is indeed a great auto-clear cookies extension for Google Chrome, which may make a difference, but there’s no 100% guarantee it won’t cause side issues.
+For instance, it may interfere with, let’s say, an anti-virus; who knows?
+You can only find out by trying and testing 🙂

 Check Extensions and Remove Suspicious Ones

-Chrome is great because it offers you not only world-class browsing but also unlimited flexibility — due to a huge library of extensions.
-While these extensions are aimed at making user’s life easier, some may cause issues too, and automatic tabs opening is no exception.
+Chrome is fantastic because it offers you world-class browsing and unlimited flexibility due to an enormous library of extensions.
+While most of these extensions aim to simplify users’ lives, some may cause issues, like automatic tab opening.

-There are reports of certain VPN or proxy extensions that redirect users to ad or promotional pages without their consent.
-In this case, simply removing them from Chrome is enough to never see those pages again.
+There are reports of certain VPN or proxy extensions that redirect users to promotional or ad pages without their consent.
+In this case, simply removing them from Chrome is enough to see those pages never again.
 How?

 • You’ll see the list of all the extensions installed in your Google Chrome account;